tanyayt/personal_website/README.md

 This repository contains all the files used to build my [GitPage](https://tanyayt.github.io/)

 # Coming Soon
-1. Adjust max. no of post on the front page

 2. Clear the following to-dos in draft

   a.
 Neural network project